AlvaroNieto/cloudfront-s3-staticsite/README.md

     2. Upload to new bucket
     3. Configure CloudFront
     4. Configure subdomain with Route 53
-    5. Document the process along the way.
+    5. Comment the process along the way.

 ## Needed info before deployment

 - A domain ready in Route 53
-- A certificate ready in ACM and us-east-1
+- A certificate ready in ACM in us-east-1

-### Mandatory variables
+### Input variables

-- <hosted_zone_id> The hosted_zone_id of the domain.
-Can get it with aws cli: <aws route53 list-hosted-zones>
+- `hosted_zone_id` - The hosted_zone_id of the domain.
+Can get it with aws cli: `aws route53 list-hosted-zones`
-- <cert_arn> The arn of the certificate. <aws acm list-certificates> (in the us-east-1 region).
+- `cert_arn` The arn of the certificate. `aws acm list-certificates` (in the us-east-1 region).